If you don't manage your professional brand, someone else will do it for you. [TWEET]

 Make sure your brand is consistent across all these channels.
 Your goal is to make sure that the version of you who people meet online and on paper is the same person they will meet face-to-face at networking events or in the interview room.

 Not a member of TheLadders yet?
-Sign up for free or download our free job search app today!
+Sign up today for free!